codeLAlit/MembershipInferenceAttack_ML/README.md

 `jupyter notebook --browser <your favourite browser>`

-Now run the **Shadow_Softmax.ipynb** and **Target_RandomForest.ipynb**.
+We are using two datasets for this project namely,

+- News20
+- Icon-50

+Each dataset has a separate models file (**Models_icons_dataset.ipynb** and **Models_icons_dataset.ipynb**), which contain both *shadow model* and *target model*.
+To execute attack using any of the dataset first run the respective models file and after that run the **Common_Attack_Model.ipynb**.

-Observe the training and testing accuracy.
+When running any dataset's model file, observe the training and testing accuracy.
 There is a lot of difference between them, which means the *target model* is overfitting the data making it vulenrable to our attack.

-Now run the attack with **Attack_Model.ipynb**.
+Now run the attack with **Common_Attack_Model.ipynb**.
 Here you will see the accuracy of the *Logistic Regression attack model* which is indication of the percentage of data we were able to classify as the member of the training set of our *target model*.

 > Note: In case you encounter memory error.
-Run everything again after allocating more memory or run on another system
+Run everything again after allocating more memory or run on another system.
+Ignore convergence errors also.

 **Test Train split visulisation**